ca77y/angular-ya-treeview/README.md

 Parameters: node, parent
 Returns: virtual node

 Used to create a virtual node from a node.
-It will create the whole structure or not depending on _options.lazy_.
 This method operates on actual nodes from the model.
 In case you have a reference to a virtual node pass _node.$model_ to it.

 #### nodifyArray
 Type: Function
 Parameters: nodes, parent
 Returns: virtual nodes Array

 Used to create a virtual nodes Array from nodes.
 It expects nodes Array as a parameter.
-It will create the whole structure or not depending on _options.lazy_.
 This method operates on actual nodes from the model.
 In case you have a reference to an array or virtual nodes you need to convert it to an array of actual nodes or use _nodify_ on each node separately.